North–South Line (Singapore): Signalling

-Initially, the North–South line used a semi-automatic signalling system consisting of the Westinghouse fixed block signalling system with automatic train control under automatic train operation GoA 2.
+Initially, the North–South line used a semi-automatic signalling system consisting of the Westinghouse fixed block signalling system with automatic train control under automatic train operation Grades of Automation (GoA) 2.
 However, the ageing system had undermined the rail reliability on the line, requiring the NSL to upgrade its signalling system.
-Since 2019, the North-South Line is fully equipped with Thales SelTrac Communications-based train control moving block signalling system with automatic train control under automatic train operation (ATO) GoA 3 (DTO).
+Since 2019, the North–South Line is fully equipped with Thales SelTrac Communications-based train control moving block signalling system with automatic train control under automatic train operation (ATO) GoA 3.
 The subsystems consist of automatic train protection to govern train speed, NetTrac MT Automatic Train Supervision (ATS) to track and schedule trains and a Computer-based interlocking system that prevents incorrect signal and track points to be set.

-A new moving-block signalling system, supplied by Thales, replaced the ageing fixed-block signalling system on the North-South Line.
+A new moving-block signalling system, supplied by Thales, replaced the ageing fixed-block signalling system on the North–South Line.
 The upgrading works were completed in phases from 2016.
 With the upgraded signalling system, trains are now able to run closer to each other.
 The new system was tested on the evening of 28 March 2017.
 Train services were paused for ten minutes as the old signalling system was being changed to the new system.
 From 16 April 2017, the new system commenced full-day testing on Sundays for two months.
 The new C151B rolling stock were first introduced to the line on these testing days.
-Since 28 May 2017, the new signalling system has been operating full-day on the North-South Line.
+Since 28 May 2017, the new signalling system has been operating full-day on the North–South Line.
 The old signalling system then ceased operations on 2 January 2019.

 Platform screen doors

 When the line was first opened, full-height platform screen doors supplied by Westinghouse were installed at underground stations.
 These doors serve to prevent suicides, enable climate control within the station, better security control by restricting access to the tunnels and tracks and for overall passenger safety considerations.
 The authorities initially rejected calls for platform screen doors to be installed at elevated stations by casting doubts over functionality and concerns about the high installation costs.
 Nevertheless, the LTA reversed its decision and made plans to install half-height platform screen doors on elevated stations on 25 January 2008.
 The first platform screen doors by ST Electronics were installed at Pasir Ris, Jurong East and Yishun stations in 2009 as trial runs.
 Subsequently, installation began in May 2011 at Ang Mo Kio station.
-On 14 March 2012, platform screen doors became operational at all elevated stations on the North-South Line.
+On 14 March 2012, platform screen doors became operational at all elevated stations on the North–South Line.